CosmicVarion/connecto/README.md

 The board by default is 5 by 5.

 The front end relies on tkinter.
-To install for Python 3, you may use this command:
+To install for Python 3 on Ubuntu, you may use this command:
 > sudo apt-get install python3-tk